ultraJeff/parks-weather/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Run Kafka instance
+Run `docker compose up` from the root directory to start a Kafka instance for the weather service to send messages to.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: